Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Tourists relax on bean bags and loungers on Echo Beach in Canggu, Bali, Indonesia

-At the top of the beach is a row of ramshackle warungs (family-owned shops) selling cold drinks and inexpensive, local meals.
+At the top of Echo Beach is a row of random warungs (locally-owned shops) selling cold drinks and inexpensive meals.
 Most of the beach shacks also rent chairs and umbrellas, as well as surf boards.
 We highly recommend settling into a beach bean bag or lounger under the shade of a colorful umbrella and soaking up the seaside atmosphere.

-#2 Squish Sand Between Your Toes On A Canggu Beach Walk
+#2 Get Sand Between Your Toes On a Canggu Beach Walk

 Sandy beach on a sunny day in Canggu, Bali, Indonesia

-We love the feel of sand beneath our feet, so walking on the beach was naturally one of our favorite Canggu activities (and budget travelers will appreciate that beach walking is one of the best free things to do in Bali!).
-The coastline stretches both north and south from Canggu – and we walked in both directions basking in the sunshine and gazing at the vividly contrasting colors of the sea, sky and sand.
+We love the feel of sand beneath our feet, so walking on the beach was naturally one of our favorite Canggu activities.
+Budget travelers will appreciate that beach walking is one of the best free things to do in Bali!
+The coastline stretches north and south from Canggu – and we walked in both directions basking in the sunshine and gazing at the vividly contrasting colors of the sea, sky and sand.

 The beach stroll includes five water crossings and passes by private villas, grazing cows, and exclusive resorts.
 Just be sure to wear – or bring – something to cover your shoulders and knees so that you can enter the temple when you arrive.

-The Canggu-Seminyak route to the south sees more foot traffic than the coastline north of Canggu, but most of the people we passed were Seminyak visitors heading north to Canggu (in fact, we heard visiting Canggu is one of the top things to do in Seminyak…which is one of the reasons we chose to stay in Canggu!).
+The Canggu-Seminyak route to the south sees more foot traffic than the coastline to the north.
+Most of the people we passed were Seminyak visitors heading north to Canggu.
+In fact, we heard visiting Canggu is one of the top things to do in Seminyak!
 Wooden structures – warungs, boathouses, temples, restaurants, hotels – line most of the flat, vacant beaches from Canggu to Seminyak.

-Although the seascape garners most of the attention, we let our eyes wander from the water to take in the street art decorating the boathouses along Nelayan Beach (south of Batu Bolong Beach) where Balinese outrigger canoes, jukung boats, sit fading in the sun.
-If you are looking for a place to eat or drink, two popular spots are just north of Seminyak: La Laguna (a trendy restaurant with a gypsy vibe) and Finns (a well-known beachfront Canggu club and restaurant).
+Although the seascape garners most of the attention, we let our eyes wander from the water to take in the street art decorating the boathouses along Nelayan Beach (south of Batu Bolong).
+Here, Balinese outrigger canoes, jukung boats, sit fading in the sun.
+If you are looking for a place to eat or drink, two popular spots are just north of Seminyak: CARAVAN and Finns.

-Top Tip: The broad beaches of powdery sand are ideal for walking but keep an eye on your path as we found numerous pieces of broken glass.
-Plastic and other trash are also prevalent on the beach, so we carried a bag with us to collect glass and plastics to do our part to help keep the beach clean.
+Top Tip: The broad beaches of powdery sand are ideal for walking but keep an eye out.
+We found numerous pieces of broken glass.
+Plastic and other trash are also prevalent; we carried a bag to help keep the beach clean.

 Plumeria flower at spa in Canggu, Bali, Indonesia

-You can’t go far in Canggu without spotting a spa offering a full range of services – from massages to pedicures to hair removal.
-Much to my delight, getting a massage is one of the cheap things to do in Bali, as hour-long massages cost less than $10 USD (150,000 IDR or less) – and I indulged in more than one during our time in Canggu.
+You can’t go far in Canggu without spotting a spa offering a full range of services – from massages to pedicures to waxings.
+Much to my delight, getting a massage can be one of the cheap things to do in Bali, and I indulged in more than one during our time in Canggu.
 Steeped in tradition, a Bali massage incorporates acupressure, skin rolling and the use of essential oils.
 I highly recommend putting a massage on your Canggu to-do list!

 Top Tip: Looking for a special Bali spa treatment?
 Take a look at these Bali Spa Tours